This page documents internal details as well as the public interfaces.

 • fpgamap_path (Optional[str]) – Path to fpgamap_<numbers>.py file to be used

-• firmware_path (Optional[str]) – path to a .pdi FPGA image (for AMI FPGA cards), or .xclbin FPGA kernel (for XRT FPGA cards)
+• firmware_path (Optional[str]) – path to a .pdi FPGA image (for AMI FPGA cards), or .xclbin FPGA kernel (for XRT FPGA cards).
+Optional for AMI FPGA cards (will use whatever is active on the card), required for XRT FPGA cards.

 • device (str) – PCIe Board:Device.Function address